aacotroneo/laravel-saml2/README.md

 ## Installation - Composer

+You can install the package via composer:
-To install Saml2 as a Composer package to be used with Laravel 5, simply run:
+To install Saml2 via Composer run:

 ```
 composer require aacotroneo/laravel-saml2
 ```

+In Laravel 5.5 the service provider will automatically get registered.

-Once it's installed, you can register the service provider in `config/app.php` in the `providers` array.
-If you want, you can add the alias saml2:
+For versions of Laravel < 5.5, you have to add the service provider in `config/app.php` in the `providers` array and alias to `alias` array:

 ```php
 'providers' => [